NOVUM: Neural Object Volumes for Robust Object Classification: Experiments

 \subsection{Setup}

 \textbf{Datasets}.
-We evaluate RCNet on three datasets: PASCAL3D+ \cite{xiang2014beyond}, Occluded PASCAL3D+\cite{wang2020robust}, and Out-of-Distribution-CV (OOD-CV)\cite{zhao2022ood}.
-PASCAL3D+ includes 12 object categories, and each object is annotated with 3D pose, object centroid, and object distance.
-The dataset provides a 3D mesh for each category.
-We split the dataset into a training set of 11045 images and a validation set with 10812 images, referred to as L0.
-Building on the PASCAL3D+ dataset, the occluded PASCAL3D+ dataset is a benchmark that evaluates robustness under different levels of occlusion.
-It simulates realistic occlusion by superimposing occluders on top of the objects with three different levels: L1: 20\%-40\%, L2: 40\%-60\%, L3:60\%-80\%.
-The OOD-CV dataset is a benchmark dataset that includes OOD examples of 10 object categories varying in terms of 5 nuisance factors: pose, shape, context, texture, and weather.
+We test \OURS's robustness using four datasets where 3D pose annotations are available: PASCAL3D+ (P3D+)\cite{xiang2014beyond}, occluded-P3D+\cite{wang2020robust}, corrupted-P3D+\cite{michaelis2019corruptions}, and Out-of-Distribution-CV (OOD-CV)\cite{zhao2023ood}.
+PASCAL3D+ includes 12 object categories.
+Building on the P3D+ dataset, the occluded-P3D+ dataset is a test benchmark that evaluates robustness under multiple occlusion levels.
+It simulates realistic occlusion by superimposing occluders on top of the objects with three different levels: L1: 20\%-40\%, L2: 40\%-60\%, and L3:60\%-80\%, where each level has corresponding percent of the objects and the background occluded.
+P3D+ dataset does not contain significant occlusion and is therefore referred to as occlusion level 0 (L0).
+The corrupted-P3D+ corresponds to P3D+ where we apply $12$ types of corruptions \cite{hendrycks2019benchmarking,michaelis2019corruptions} to each image of the original test images, and we choose a severity level of 4 out of 5.
+The OOD-CV dataset is a benchmark that includes real-world OOD examples of 10 object categories varying in terms of 5 nuisance factors: pose, shape, context, texture, and weather.

-\textbf{Implementation details.} \OURS consists of a category-specific neural mesh and a shared feature extractor backbone.
-Each mesh contains approx. $1100$ vertices distributed uniformly on the cuboid.
-The shared feature extractor $\zeta$ is a Resnet50 model with two upsampling layers.
-The size of the feature map $F$ is $\frac{1}{8}$ of the input size.
-All images are cropped or padded to $640 \times 800$.
-The feature extractor and neural textures of all object categories are trained collectively, taking around 20 hours on 8 RTX 2080Ti.

-\OURS inference follows Section \ref{section:inference}.
-We extract a feature map $F$ from an input image using our shared feature extractor, then apply render-and-compare to render each neural mesh into a feature map $F_y'$.
-For initializing the pose estimation, we follow \cite{wang2021nemo} and sample $144$ poses ($12$ azimuth angles, $4$ elevation angles, $3$ in-plane rotations) and choose the pose with the lowest reconstruction error as initialization.
-We minimize the reconstruction loss of each category (Equation \ref{eq:nll}) to estimate the object pose.
-The category achieving the minimal reconstruction loss is selected as the class prediction.
-Inference takes 0.8s on 8 RTX 2080Ti.